KIDNEYS & BLADDER

-- Image the entire organ using a fanning motion.
+- Target Confirmation: Image the entire organ using a fanning motion.
 Don’t just go for one pretty static shot through the middle.

-- Hydronephrosis is seen as a black or anechoic area in the center of the kidney and represents obstruction.
+- Look for the Hydro: Hydronephrosis is seen as a black or anechoic area in the center of the kidney and usually signifies a downstream obstruction.

-- Because you have two kidneys, any questionable findings on side may benefit from a comparison view
+- Compare Sides: Because most people have two kidneys, any questionable findings on one side may benefit from a comparison view of the other kidney.

-- Don’t miss renal obstruction in the setting of urosepsis
+- Imaging in Urosepsis: Don’t miss renal obstruction in the setting of urosepsis as relieving the obstruction is a critical part of treatment.

 Normal Right Kidney